Prithvi9x/CampusMitra/README.md

 ## 👥 Team

-Developed by the CampusMitra team for SIH 2024.
+Developed by team InnoVerse for SIH 2025.

 ---